ejeong24/Capstone/README.md

 # Capstone Project Pitch: FutHut

 1. Description
-   - FutHut revolutionizes FIFA Ultimate Team by providing users with a web app that simplifies squad building, testing, and sharing for a more convenient and engaging experience.
+   - FutHut revolutionizes FIFA Ultimate Team by providing users with a web app that simplifies squad building for a more convenient and engaging experience.

 2. GitHub Repository
    - [https://github.com/ejeong24/Capstone](https://github.com/ejeong24/Capstone)